You are here: Start » User Interface » Analysing Filter Performance

 - Data Preview Panels, animations in the Program Editor and even the Console Window can affect performance in Adaptive Vision Studio.
 Choose Program » Previews Update Mode » Disable Visualization to test performance with minimal influence of the graphical environment.
 (Do not be surprised however that nothing is visible then).

 - Even with all windows closed there are some background threads that affect performance.
-It will still be higher when you run the program with the Executor (runtime) application.
+Performance may still be higher when you run the program with the Executor (runtime) application.

 - Please note that the first program iteration might be slower.
 This is due to the fact that in the first iteration memory buffers are allocated, filters are initialized, communication with external devices is established etc.

 |Previous: Creating Text Recognition Models||Next: Seeing More in the Diagnostic Mode|